Notes to visitors

 Emergency Response Level - Notes to patients and visitors

-In response to the emergence of “Severe Respiratory Disease associated with Novel Infectious Agent”, the Hong Kong Government has activated the Emergency Response Level.
+In response to the emergence of “Coronavirus Disease 2019 (COVID-19)”, the Hong Kong Government has activated the Emergency Response Level.

-Please note that our hospital does NOT provide tests for the Wuhan novel coronavirus.
-As per the Centre for Health Protection's (CHP) instructions, all suspected cases will be reported to the CHP and patients will be transferred to designated public hospitals for further clinical management.
+As per the Centre for Health Protection's (CHP) instructions, all suspected or confirmed cases will be reported to the CHP and patients will be transferred to designated public hospitals for further clinical management.

 Kindly refer to these notes if you plan to make a visit to our hospital.

-- Only the main entrance on ground floor and the entrance at 24-hour Outpatient and Emergency Department are open for access.
-All other entrances and exits are closed.
+- Only the main entrance on ground floor, the entrance at 24-hour AED and the entrance of the indoor carpark at basement are open for access.

 - Visiting hours : 10:00 - 12:00; 18:00 – 20:00

-- Maintain good personal and hand hygiene practices.
+- Maintain good personal and hand hygiene practices at all times.

 - Perform hand hygiene before leaving the patient room by using alcohol-based hand rub or soap and water.